Cytomegalovirus (CMV)

 Patients who have received marrow transplants undergo ablative chemotherapy and/or radiation.
 A period of neutropenia and a loss of specific antigen reactivity follow.
 All transplant recipients have a period of decreased CMV-specific cell-mediated immunity.
 The next step is unknown; however, patients at greatest risk for CMV disease develop viremia.
 The role viremia plays in the pathophysiology of CMV disease is unknown.

 Life-threatening CMV pneumonia may develop in immunocompromised patients, with the incidence varying based on the type of transplant received.
 Patients who receive marrow, lung, heart, heart-lung, liver, pancreas-kidney, and kidney transplants have different levels of immunosuppression.
 Those most at risk include bone-marrow transplant recipients and recipients of lung transplants.
 In patients who have received marrow transplants, CMV disease is most likely 30-60 days after transplant.
 Fatal CMV pneumonia is much less common in patients who have received solid organ transplants than in those who have received marrow transplants.
-Patients may initially present with an asymptomatic infiltrate on chest radiograph.
+Patients initially may present with an asymptomatic infiltrate on chest radiograph.

 The most common clinical presentation of CMV pneumonia is fever and shortness of breath, accompanied by an interstitial infiltrate.
 The differential diagnoses of CMV pneumonia in immunocompromised patients include Pneumocystis pneumonia, viral respiratory infections, pulmonary hemorrhage, drug toxicity, recurrent lymphoma, and other infections.
-CMV is frequently detected in the lungs of patients with HIV/AIDS but usually represents viral shedding and does not frequently cause clinically significant disease.
+CMV frequently is detected in the lungs of patients with HIV/AIDS but usually represents viral shedding and does not frequently cause clinically significant disease.

 CMV pneumonia is difficult to treat, even with the antivirals now available.
 The mortality rate among bone marrow transplant recipients with CMV pneumonia was approximately 85% prior to the introduction of ganciclovir and CMV-specific immune globulin.
-The addition of these drugs has decreased the CMV pneumonia mortality rate to 15%-75%.
+The addition of these drugs has decreased the CMV pneumonia mortality rate to 15-75%.
 The mortality rate of CMV pneumonia in marrow transplants that requires mechanical ventilation is high, despite treatment with ganciclovir and immune globulin.
-Poor clinical outcomes are also observed in patients who are also infected with community respiratory viruses (eg, parainfluenza, influenza, respiratory syncytial virus) and those who have received allogeneic marrow transplants.
+Poor clinical outcomes also are observed in patients who are also infected with community respiratory viruses (eg, parainfluenza, influenza, respiratory syncytial virus) and those who have received allogeneic marrow transplants.
 This suggests that the severity of CMV pneumonia is not exclusively secondary to viral characteristics.

 The use of immune globulin is based on studies of marrow transplant recipients, which noted improved survival rates in those with CMV pneumonia who received combination therapy (ganciclovir plus immune globulin).[46]
 This has not been studied in patients with CMV pneumonia who have received solid organ transplants.
 Some experts believe that the mechanism of CMV pneumonia in patients who have received solid organ transplants may differ from that in marrow transplant recipients, making the addition of immune globulin unnecessary in the former.
 CMV pneumonia in marrow transplant recipients does not appear to involve a simple and direct viral cytopathic effect on pneumocytes.
 The addition of CMV-specific immune globulin has not been shown to affect the mortality and morbidity of CMV infection of other organ systems.

-Severe CMV disease is likely secondary to synergism between the virus and other factors, such as radiation, chemotherapy, conditioning regimens, a nonimmune inflammatory response, or other infections.
+Severe CMV disease likely is secondary to synergism between the virus and other factors, such as radiation, chemotherapy, conditioning regimens, a nonimmune inflammatory response, or other infections.
 The diagnosis of CMV pneumonia depends on recovering CMV from patients with a positive finding on chest radiograph and appropriate clinical signs.
 CMV may be isolated from the lung with bronchoalveolar lavage (BAL) or open lung biopsy.

 Primary GI CMV disease in solid organ transplant recipients is difficult to treat and may relapse.
-The relapse rate was recently studied in solid organ transplant recipients following treatment for CMV infection at the Mayo clinic.
-The investigators found that extensive involvement of the GI tract was significantly associated with CMV relapse but that endoscopic resolution of GI disease did not necessarily translate into a reduced risk of CMV relapse.[40]
+The relapse rate was studied in solid organ transplant recipients following treatment for CMV infection at the Mayo clinic.
+The investigators found that extensive involvement of the GI tract was significantly associated with CMV relapse but that endoscopic resolution of GI disease did not necessarily translate into a reduced risk for CMV relapse.[47]

 Human immunodeficiency virus disease and cytomegalovirus